itsayellow/hue-api-docs/README.md

 `"ddx"` only seems to work with sensors.
 The `"ddx"` operator in a condition of a Rule means "whenever this changes, this condition is triggered as true after a specified delay."
 The condition will also include a `"value"` which is a relative timePattern.

-Other conditions accompanying a `"ddx"` condition sample their states after the `"ddx"` delay, NOT during the original event.
-TODO: It is possible that accompanying conditions need to be valid both for the original event starting the "ddx" and after the delay.
-Need to verify
+During the delay, the address must remain stable.
+If the address in the `"ddx"` condition changes, the delay will start again.
+If you need a delay that is longer than the address will be stable, it is best to use a rule with a schedule timer instead of `"ddx"`.

 ### Sensors